nroi/cpcache/README.md

   packages redundantly.
 Also, packages that are cached once are always available, not only if the machine that cached it happens to be online.
-* Reverse proxy cache using NGINX: Apart from the fact that cpcache can utilize the full bandwidth even with multiple concurrent downloads, the setup described in the wiki is quite similar to cpc's approach.
+* Reverse proxy cache using NGINX: Apart from the fact that cpcache can utilize the full bandwidth even with multiple concurrent downloads, the setup described in the wiki is quite similar to cpcaches approach.
+However, cpcache provides additional features.
+For instance, it obtains the most recent list of official mirrors and attempts to choose a fast mirror for you.
+This means you will not have to maintain a mirror list yourself.
 * Proxy cache using [squid](https://wiki.archlinux.org/index.php/Package_Proxy_Cache):
   From the perspective of the client, cpcache acts like an additional mirror, so that pacman will try another mirror if the machine running cpcache is unreachable.
 Configuring a proxy